coder/deploy-code-server/guides/heroku.md

 ## Step 3: Create a new GitHub repo with this template

 <img src="../img/modify-github-template.png" alt="Modify GitHub template" width="600" />

+Press the button in the top right of the repo, or or click to [use this template](https://github.com/bpmct/deploy-code-server/generate).

 ## Step 4: Set up automatic builds with this repo